Awokens/ApplicationCommandHandler/README.md

 # Application Command Example

-Creating an application command is quite simple, here is an example below
+Here is a list of the properties available for an application command:
 ```typescript
 export default new ApplicationCommand({
     name: 'example',